asdf-community/asdf-nim/README.md

 ## Nimble packages

-Nimble packages are version-specific and installed in `~/.asdf/installs/nim/<nim-version>/nimble/pkgs`, unless a `nimbledeps` directory exists in your project.
+Nimble packages are installed in `~/.asdf/installs/nim/<nim-version>/nimble/pkgs`, unless a `nimbledeps` directory exists in the directory where `nimble install` is run from.

 See the [nimble documentation](https://github.com/nim-lang/nimble#nimbles-folder-structure-and-packages) for more information about nimbledeps.

 ## Continuous Integration